 My mania reached its peak when I ventured beyond the sixth floor.
 Up on Eighth lay the reference section.
 Things I’d never showed any interest in suddenly seemed imperative to my daily life, things I would, must, read.

 ‘What is it about libraries?’
-A friend asked one day, after I’d disclosed my — by now, relatively predictable, and thus, to some, relatively strange — whereabouts.
+A friend asked one day, after I’d disclosed my — by now, relatively predictable— whereabouts.

 The only answer I could offer was that being in that environment, surrounded by things to read, things I wanted to hold and collect and absorb, kindled all of my favourite (and interestingly, oxymoronic) feelings simultaneously: excited, calm, comfortable, inspired, at peace.